-Second-degree heart block means that
+Second-degree heart block.
+This means

-- Mobitz type II: The electrical signals sometimes get to the ventricles, and sometimes they don't.
+- Mobitz type II.
+The electrical signals sometimes get to the ventricles, and sometimes they don't.
 There is no progressive slowing of the electrical signal.
 This type of heart block can often progress to third-degree heart block.

 What causes heart block?